undergrad-partner-school

 In addition to its academic programs, Clarkson College also emphasizes community service and engagement.
 The college hosts various events and initiatives throughout the year that encourage students, faculty, and staff to give back to the community.
 Clarkson College is also known for its strong commitment to diversity and inclusion, providing a supportive and inclusive environment for all students.
 With its reputation for excellence and dedication to student success, Clarkson College continues to be a sought-after institution for those interested in pursuing a career in health sciences.

 Located in Omaha, NE and set in an urban environment, Clarkson College is a private university.
-Its campus is 3 acres in size.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 55%.
-The freshman retention rate at Clarkson College is 85%.
+This school uses a semester-based calendar.
+It has an acceptance rate of 64%.
+The freshman retention rate at Clarkson College is 77%.

 Quick Facts